Kiwi (bird): Operation Nest Egg

 Operation Nest Egg is a programme run by the BNZ Save the Kiwi Trust—a partnership between the Bank of New Zealand, the Department of Conservation and the Royal Forest and Bird Protection Society.
 Kiwi eggs and chicks are removed from the wild and hatched and/or raised in captivity until big enough to fend for themselves—usually when they weigh around 1200 grams (42 ounces).
 They are then returned to the wild.
 An Operation Nest Egg bird has a 65% chance of surviving to adulthood—compared to just 5% for wild-hatched and -raised chicks.
 The tool is used on all kiwi species except little spotted kiwi.

 1080 poison

-In 2004, anti-1080 activist Phillip Anderton posed for the New Zealand media with a kiwi he claimed had been poisoned.
+In 2004, anti-1080 (sodium fluoroacetate) activist Phillip Anderton posed for the New Zealand media with a kiwi he claimed had been poisoned.
 An investigation revealed that Anderton lied to journalists and the public.
 He had used a kiwi that had been caught in a possum trap.
 Extensive monitoring shows that kiwi are not at risk from the use of biodegradable 1080 poison.